 Mordecai’s words surely must have guided her decision: “Do not think that because you are in the king’s house you alone of all the Jews will escape.
 For if you remain silent at this time, relief and deliverance for the Jews will arise from another place, but you and your father’s family will perish.
 And who knows but that you have come to your royal position for such a time as this?”
 (Esther 4: 13–14).

-Esther must have realized that her security did not rest upon her position, or her possessions, or even her husband, the king, but in the One whose name is not mentioned once in the book: God.
+Esther must have realized that her security did not rest upon her position, or her possessions, or even her husband, the king, but in the One whose name is not mentioned at all in the book: God.
 And so she made her decision to approach the king, calling upon her fellow Jews to fast and pray for her.
 And, as she told Mordecai, “If I perish, I perish.”

 We might not face such grave circumstances as Esther did, but God has placed each one of us in unique situations and positions.
 We all have a choice to make — to remain silent in the face of injustice and suffering to “save” our reputation.
 Or we can decide, like Esther did, to take a stand, no matter what the circumstances.